RGANJAM-786/K8s/ConfigMaps-Secrets.md

 The database hostname is not sensitive → goes into a ConfigMap.

 The database password is sensitive → goes into a Secret.

+👍 ConfigMap does not provide secrecy or encryption.
+If the data you want to store are confidential, use a Secret rather than a ConfigMap, or use additional (third party) tools to keep your data private.